mohammadasim98/Unsupervised-Optic-Flow-Computation/README.md

 **Table 3**: *General Training Configuration*

-To make the training efficient, we concatenated the two subsequent frames depth-wise in a single tensor.
-Then we group it with the ground truth and then batched it.
-This is useful to compute the EPE during the training and keep track of the performance efficiently in real-time.
-For each batch of inputs, we receive a batch of individual energy (multi-scale energies summed up).
-These energies are used to compute the gradients that are aggregated over the whole batch.

-To update the model using the computed gradients, we used an Adam optimizer with an adaptable learning rate scheme.
-We set the initial learning rate $\alpha_{0}$ to 0.001 and then decrease it whenever the average energy of a batch starts to flatten with a decay factor of 0.8 and patience of 12 epochs.
-Patience describes the number of epochs to wait before decaying the learning rate.
-Also to make the results comparable, we set the same values for the parameters in both experiments.
-This is summarized in table 2.

-During training, we set the batch size to 128 for both the validation and training pipeline.
-The data are ordered scene-by-scene without any shuffling.
-In table 3, we summarize all the important configuration including the regularization parameter $\alpha$, the diffusivity parameter $\lambda$, the multi-scale weights (starting from the highest scale to lowest), and the number of epochs.

 ### Results
 In table 4, we perform the comparison of the EPE obtained on the whole dataset with methods and models proposed by other people.
 Considering the simplicity of our approach, the results are quite reasonable as the model is able to provide a good optic flow estimate, especially with linear isotropic smoothing.

-This can be analyzed further from figure 7, where the visual results obtained at the largest scale for both experiments are displayed along with the ground truth.
-The differences between homogeneous and isotropic smoothing are very notable whereas, in isotropic smoothing, the edges are well preserved with the use of an adaptive diffusivity function.
-This diffusion process is still isotropic which means that it still does not have a preferred direction as opposed to anisotropic.
-The color scheme for representing the optic flow used in this work is shown in figure 2.

 | Methods      | Models                      | EPE           |
 |--------------|-----------------------------|---------------|